elcheapogary/satisplanory/README.md

 ## Discord

-Join our Discord at https://discord.gg/NncUggkwQB to be notified of new version, provide feedback, or to ask for help.
+Join our Discord at https://discord.gg/NncUggkwQB to be notified of new version, provide feedback, request features, or to ask for help.

 ## Alternatives